LPology/Simple-Ajax-Uploader/README.md

         <tr>
             <td><strong>onUpdateFileSize(filesize)</strong></td>
             <td>Function</td>
-            <td>Function that is called after first upload progress update for the specific purpose of providing the upload file size in browsers that do not support the HTML5 File API.
+            <td>This function serves the specific purpose of providing the upload file size in browsers that do not support the HTML5 File API.
+It is called after the first progress update.
 The function gets passed one argument: the size (in KB) of the uploaded file.</td>
         </tr>
         <tr>
             <td><strong>data</strong><br />Default: <code>{}</code></td>